IBM/migrate-app-to-openshift-using-ta/WIKI.md

 ## Summary

-If you have existing on-premises WebSphere® Application Server apps and can benefit by moving them to the cloud, this code pattern is for you.
-A simple demo app shows how to run a custom data collector to analyze an app and provide recommendations, cost estimates, and detailed reports to help with your transformation project.
-You see how to generate the artifacts you need and get your application deployed and running in a Liberty container on the cloud.
+If you have existing on-premises WebSphere Application Server apps and can benefit by moving them to the cloud, this code pattern is for you.
+A simple demo app shows how to run a custom data collector to analyze an app and provide recommendations, cost estimates, and detailed reports to help with your transformation project using IBM Cloud Pak for Application.
+You see how to generate the artifacts you need and get your application deployed and running in a Liberty container on the OpenShift Platform.

 ## Description

-This code pattern uses the Transformation Advisor app to evaluate an on-premises traditional WebSphere Application Server application for deployment on public or private cloud environments.
-See how to use the Transformation Advisor integration with the Microclimate development environment to deploy the app in a Liberty container running on IBM Cloud Private.
-The pattern also shows how to download the generated migration bundle and use its Helm chart to deploy the containerized app to a public cloud: the Kubernetes Service on IBM Cloud.
+This code pattern uses the IBM Transformation Advisor from IBM Cloud Pak for Application to evaluate an on-premises traditional WebSphere Application Server application for deployment on OpenShift Container Platform.
+See how to use the Transformation Advisor to get recommendations, how to download the generated migration bundle and use its artifacts to deploy the app in a Liberty container running on OpenShift Platform.

-A sample web app demonstrates a migration from an on-premises application to the cloud.
+A sample web app demonstrates a migration from an on-premises application to the OpenShift Platform.

 When you use this code pattern, you learn how to complete the following tasks:

-    Use Transformation Advisor to create a custom data collector.
+ * Use Transformation Advisor from IBM Cloud Pak for Application to create a custom data collector.
-    Run the custom data collector to analyze a traditional WebSphere Application Server application.
+ * Run the custom data collector to analyze a traditional WebSphere Application Server application.
-    Review the Transformation Advisor reports to see migration complexity, cost, and recommendations.
+ * Review the Transformation Advisor reports to see migration complexity, cost, and recommendations.
-    Generate artifacts to containerize the app.
+ * Generate artifacts to containerize the app.
-    Move the modernized app to IBM Cloud Private using Microclimate.
-    Move the modernized app to the Kubernetes Service on IBM Cloud using a generated migration bundle.
+ * Move the modernized app to the OpenShift Platform on IBM Cloud using a generated migration bundle.

 ## Flow